Insurance Life Insurance

 What happens when you die?
 That could be an existential question as well as an important financial one.

-You need to consider who gets what when it comes to your property and ensure your loved ones don't get caught off guard and left with nothing once you're gone.
+You need to consider who gets what when it comes to your property and ensure your loved ones are prepared financially and not left with nothing once you're gone.

 As you navigate your necessary estate planning decisions, here are a few mistakes you’ll want to avoid.